pkp/lucene/README.md

   Go to your OJS web frontend and test whether searching with Solr works as expected.

-### Central Server Mode: Installation and Configuration
+### Remote Server Mode: Installation and Configuration

 Solr can be installed and deployed in many different ways and there is no one best deployment for large OJS providers.
 You'll have to